mikebonnell/dalmatian/README.md

 A bot for pulling the Twitter Streaming API and pushing Tweets to other services.

+Right now only basic Hipchat functionality has been implemented.
+When a Tweet is received a link to it will be sent to the designated room.

 ## Usage

 The following environment variables must be set